- Travel Home

 The Vienna Philharmonic Ball is the most elegant ball, with Viennese society attending, including the President of Austria.

-The Vienna Philharmonic performs during the opening ceremony, a real treat.
+The Vienna Philharmonic performs during the opening ceremony.

 The Viennese Coffeehouse Owners’ Ball